How to Test IoT Security

 • API security.
 Sophisticated businesses and websites use APIs to connect services, transfer data, and integrate various types of information in one place, making them a target for hackers.
 A hacked API can result in the disclosure of confidential information.
 That is why only approved apps and devices should be permitted to send requests and responses with APIs.

 • Integrating teams.
 Many people are involved in the IoT development process.
 They are equally responsible for ensuring the product’s security throughout the full lifecycle.
 It is preferable to have IoT developers get together with security experts to share guidance and necessary security controls right from the design stage.
-Our team consists of cross-functional experts who are involved from the beginning to the end of the project.
-We support clients with developing digital strategies based on the requirements analysis, planning an IoT solution, and performing IoT security testing services so that they can launch a glitch-free Internet of Things product.

 To create trustworthy devices and protect them from cyber threats, you have to maintain a defensive and proactive security strategy throughout the entire development cycle.